Help us improve your experience.

 File write permissions

-language python or language python3 statement must be configured at the [edit system scripts] hierarchy level
+Configure the language python or language python3 statement at the [edit system scripts] hierarchy level.

-Script must be enabled in the configuration under the hierarchy appropriate to that script type
+Configure the script filename under the hierarchy level appropriate to that script type.

 Access privileges